lightaime/deep_gcns_torch/examples/modelnet_cls/README.md

 Just need to set `--data` into your data folder, dataset will be downloaded automatically.

 ### Test
+Models can be tested on one 1080Ti.

-Our pretrained models can be found from [Google Drive](https://drive.google.com/drive/folders/1LUWH0V3ZoHNQBylj0u0_36Mx0-UrDh1v?usp=sharing).
+Our pretrained models are available [Google Drive](https://drive.google.com/drive/folders/1LUWH0V3ZoHNQBylj0u0_36Mx0-UrDh1v?usp=sharing).

 Use the parameter `--pretrained_model` to set a specific pretrained model to load.
 For example,